 Personal Application

-An individual might use Sunday to plan meals for the week, schedule workouts, and set aside time for personal projects or relaxation.
-This ensures a balanced approach to health, personal growth, and well-being.
+An individual might use the Sunday routine to plan meals for the week ahead, schedule workouts, and set aside time for personal projects or relaxation.
+This can include a brain dump, creating a bullet journal, or doing just something enjoyable.
+These steps ensure a balanced approach to health, personal growth, and well-being, allowing one to start fresh and make sense of all the things on their plate.

 Professional Setting